kowalchick/handing-over-stuff-site/README.md

 ### Additional info

-This project contains forms with validations.
-I use a few react libraries such as react-scroll, react-router-dom etc.
+This project contains forms with necessary validations.
+Moreover, I used a few react libraries such as react-scroll, react-router-dom etc.

 ### Running the app

-to run the app in the development mode use `npm start` Open [http://localhost:3000](http://localhost:3001) to view it in your browser.
+To run the app in the development mode use `npm start` Open [http://localhost:3000](http://localhost:3001) to view it in your browser.

 The page will reload when you make changes.\